Last updated on August 23rd, 2023 at 01:18 pm

-Britain changed forever on 14th October 1066.
-But, in fact, the defeat of the English (Saxons) under King Harold, by the bastard Duke William of Normandy and his invaders, is one of those events that came to have repercussions for the whole world.
+Britain changed forever on 14 October 1066.
+In fact, the defeat of the English (Saxons) under King Harold, by the bastard Duke William of Normandy and his invaders at the Battle of Hastings is one of those events that came to have repercussions for the whole world.

 Think about it: for one thing, the modern English language wouldn’t exist – the President of the USA would probably be talking some form of German…or Spanish…or French.
 And they may never have ‘found’ New Zealand (not that its inhabitants realised it was lost).
 So there would be no All Blacks rugby team.
-Peter Jackson (if he had existed) would have had to have filmed The Lord of the Rings somewhere else.
-But without the Normans, J R R Tolkien (whose ancestors came from Germany) would have probably written a different book, and certainly not in English.
+Peter Jackson (if he had existed) would have had to have filmed ‘The Lord of the Rings’ somewhere else.
+Without the Normans, J R R Tolkien (whose ancestors came from Germany) would have probably written a different book, and certainly not in English.
 And so on.
 You get the point: some things make a huge difference, and the Battle of Hastings certainly did.
-So everyone should be forced to visit Senlac Field, in Battle, Sussex, to see where all this was set in motion.
+The date is, rightly, one of the most famous in British history; everyone should remember it, and perhaps also pay a visit to Senlac Field, in Battle, Sussex, to see where the future was so dramatically set in motion.

-The Saxon army that formed up on top of a commanding ridge on the road to London was apparently well-equipped, well organised – and terrifying.
+The Saxon army that formed up on top of a commanding ridge on the road from the Sussex coast to London was apparently well-equipped, well organised – and terrifying.
 “Ut!
 Ut!
 Ut!”, they screamed the ancient Saxon war cry at the invader, clashing their weapons from their shield wall.
 Facing them at the bottom of the slope was a mixed army of Normans (originally ‘Norsemen’), allies and mercenaries, including Bretons, French and Flems.
 It has been suggested that the Saxons should have won.
 What is certain is that it was a long battle that ebbed and flowed one way then another all day.
 And the Saxons lost.
 Harold, hit by an arrow in the eye, cut down, or both, was mutilated and his body left for his mistress, Edith Swan-Neck, to find the following day.

 All of the people of Britain would, in time, come to be dominated by the Norman French-speaking elite and their descendents.
-In Wales, meanwhile, one unpopular neighbour was swapped for another; intermittent warfare between the two eventually came to a head 200 years’ later.
+In Wales, meanwhile, one unpopular neighbour was swapped for another; intermittent warfare between the two eventually came to a head 200 years later.
 The situation was slightly different in Scotland.

-The history of Scotland is to some extent the history of the differences between lowland and highland.
-The rulers were based in the lowlands, strongly influenced by English customs and wanted Norman military assistance to dominate the highlands and the clan system.
-Norman power and influence in Scotland came not by conquest but by gradual infiltration.
+The history of Scotland is to some extent the history of the differences between Lowland and Highland.
+The rulers were based in the lowlands, strongly influenced by English customs, and wanted Norman military assistance to dominate the highlands and the clan system.
+Norman power and influence in Scotland came not by conquest, but by gradual infiltration.
 The Normans helped create Scotland almost as much as they did England.

 “Whan that Aprill with his shoures soote, the droghte of March hath perced to the roote…” – When in April the sweet showers fall, that pierce March’s drought to the root and all…”